 This article describes and quotes 20 Bible passages telling women to speak, teach, lead, and have authority over men, in an assembly and elsewhere.

-This article then briefly explains the meaning of the approximately 3 sentences used to exclude women and how virtually no congregation follows their “plain meaning” (“women should remain silent in the churches” they say, but hardly anyone does, for example, as women sing there), how virtually no Biblical scholar—conservative or liberal—says they have their “plain meaning,” and how their supposed “plain meaning” conflicts with scripture.
+This article also briefly explains the meaning of the approximately 3 sentences used to exclude women and how virtually no congregation follows their “plain meaning” (“women should remain silent in the churches” they say, but hardly anyone does, for example, as women sing there), how virtually no Biblical scholar—conservative or liberal—says they have their “plain meaning,” and how their supposed “plain meaning” conflicts with scripture.

 But people often reflexively simply assert their “plain meaning” by just quoting them or asserting “it is plain” and make no further effort of care for women and young girls.